Aromatherapy is the use of natural essential oils extracted from plants to affect mood and promote health.

 Essential oils have been used for thousands of years to support the wisdom of our bodies.
 As a natural component of the world’s health care tool box, they support our bodies naturally, when used properly.

-- Using essential oil blends at the first sign of discomfort or to maintain wellness is the most effective use of this all natural option.
+- Use essential oil blends at the first sign of discomfort or to prevent issues is the most effective use of this all natural option.

 - As with all natural products it is advised to store away from heat and direct sunlight to maintain quality.